AnnaHittaller/Cooking-Light/README.md

 ## Features

-- **User Registration**: Create an account to start sharing and saving your favourite recipes.
 - **Recipe Creation**: Share your culinary creations with the community by posting detailed recipes.
 - **Recipe Viewing**: Browse and view recipes from other users to get inspired in the kitchen.
 - **Responsive Design**: Enjoy a seamless experience across various devices and screen sizes.
+- **Like Functionality**: By liking the individual recipes, you can save them to your own recipe collection.

 ## Screenshots